 Estrogen and progesterone work in synchronization with each other like a system of checks and balances to achieve hormonal harmony in both men and women.
 Estrogen is an active hormone that is actually able to increase the production of its own receptors.
 It stimulates tissue to grow.
 When left unchecked (due to inadequate progesterone levels), it can stimulate tissue to grow inappropriately.
 Progesterone works to balance estrogen.
 It is able to decrease the production of estrogen receptors, thus protecting the body from estrogen induced tissue growth like uterine fibroids and estrogen positive cancers.
 Estrogen and progesterone need the presence of each other in order to correctly perform their individual functions.
 When estrogen and progesterone become out of balance, often estrogen dominance is the result.

 Progesterone is the building block for many other major hormones including corticosteroids, which are essential for stress response, electrolyte balance, blood pressure, and survival.
 Cortisol, DHEA, testosterone and estrogen are all made from progesterone in a process that begins with cholesterol.
 Progesterone is a primary hormone needed for fertility and pregnancy.
 It is essential to the survival of the fertilized egg, the embryo, and the fetus.
 In pregnancy, it prevents the shedding of the uterine lining.
 A drop in progesterone can result in a miscarriage.
-Some health care professionals are beginning to make a connection between low progesterone levels and symptoms of fibromyalgia.

 There is only one type of progesterone, as opposed to the three types of estrogen.
 When in its all natural form progesterone is considered a very safe hormone.
 When in a synthetic form, progesterone is called progestin, and is considered to have much greater health risks than all natural progesterone.